MickWest/sitrec/README.md

   - https support (for CORS, can be self-signed for local dev)
 - node.js (for building, with npm)

-## Simple install Mac/Linux
+## Server Install Mac/Linux

-Assuming we want to install the build environment in "sitrec-test-dev" and the local server environment is a folder "glass".
+Assuming we want to install the build environment in "sitrec-test-dev", run:

 ```bash
 git clone https://github.com/MickWest/sitrec sitrec-test-dev